Trump hosts campaign-style rally in Florida as he aims to retain Republican spotlight | Politics

 In a straw poll of potential 2024 candidates at a conservative conference in Denver in June, DeSantis finished ahead of Trump, 74% to 71%.
 DeSantis' office has said the governor is focused on winning re-election in Florida next year, not aspiring to national office.

+Lindsay Gordon, a 35-year-old Sarasota resident who works in retail, said it was her third time attending a Trump rally and she was excited to show her support for the former president.
+She said she hopes Trump runs again, but thought DeSantis might be a better, less-polarizing alternative.
+"I think DeSantis would probably have a better opportunity seeing as he's younger," Gordon said.
+"Because he's still new and fresh there's still a chance to get people to understand where he's coming from.
+There isn't as much of this negativity."

-He will not be attending Trump's Sarasota rally, a spokeswoman said, since he plans to spend the weekend in Surfside, Florida, where rescuers have spent more than a week searching for survivors in the rubble of a condo building collapse that killed at least 22 people and left dozens missing.
-"His priority is to make sure that the families impacted by this terrible tragedy have everything they need, and he wants to be present as much as possible to help in any way he can," Christina Pushaw, a spokesperson for DeSantis, wrote in an email.
+DeSantis was not attending Trump's Sarasota rally, a spokesperson said, since he plans to spend the weekend in Surfside, Florida, where rescuers have spent more than a week searching for survivors in the rubble of a condo building collapse that killed at least 24 people and left scores missing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)